pyinstaller/pyinstaller/doc/source/Manual.rst

 named ``warn<name>.txt`` in the spec file's directory.

-An error message appears if Analysis detects an unconditional import (one at the top level of the script, so it is certain to be executed) and the module it names cannot be found.
+An error message appears if Analysis detects an unconditional import and the module it names cannot be found.
+An unconditional import is one that appears at the top level of the script, so it is certain to be executed.

 A warning is given if the module named in an import cannot be found, but the import itself is conditional.